Kakamotobi/Learned/Web Development/Authentication.md

 - ***Session IDs are sent via Cookies to the clients.***
 #### `express-session` Example
 - The Session object can be accessed through the request object (`req.session`).
-- If the user provides valid login credentials, add information to the Session object in order to let the server know that the user is logged in.
+- If the user provides valid login credentials, add information to the Session object (update the state of the Session) in order to let the server know that the user has been verified and is logged in (therefore, send user-tailored content).
   - `req.session.isLoggedIn = true`, `req.session.user = user`.
   - In a controller.
 - Through the use of `res.locals`, views can have access to the login information.